-Today we’re introducing the Superficial App and API — our first product milestone on the path to reliable artificial intelligence.
+Today we’re introducing the Superficial API — our first product milestone on the path to reliable artificial intelligence.

 Over the past decade, neural networks like the large language models many of us use daily, have transformed how we interact with information.
 These systems are now capable of assisting with increasingly complex tasks across a wide range of domains.
 But while their capabilities continue to expand, one problem remains unresolved: they make mistakes.

-The best models today make errors in 15% of the claims they make.
-The only true remedy is human intervention — reading carefully, checking facts, stepping in to fix what goes wrong.
+The best models today make errors in ~38% of the claims they make.
+The only current remedy is human intervention — reading carefully, checking line by line, stepping in to fix what goes wrong.
 This works in low-risk settings, but it doesn’t scale to the world AI is entering.

 As AI systems move from being passive assistants to acting on our behalf, these errors don’t just mislead.
 They cascade.
 They compound.
 They occur at machine speeds that make human correction too slow to be effective.